-4. Education and quantications

-From-To Secondary Schools, Colleges, Polytechnics, Universities and other Institutions (indicate full or part-time) Qualifications
+From-To Secondary Schools, Colleges, Polytechnics, Universities and other Institutions (indicate full or part- time) Qualifications -- --------- -- ----------------

-5. Other train ning and qualifications
+5. Other training and qualifications

-From-To Please give details of any training courses (e.g., coaching courses etc) or qualifications relevant to this application Qualifications
+From-To Please give details of any training courses (e.g., coaching courses etc) or qualifications relevant to this application Qualifications --------- --- ----------------

-6. Supporting g Statement
+6. Supporting Statement

-give your reas now you think your skills and experience match the requirer sons for applying.
-Please include any relevant voluntary would know about.
+Please state how you think your skills and experience match the requirements of the job description and give your reasons for applying.
+Please include any relevant voluntary work (with dates) and technical skills which we should know about.

 7. Additional Information